Washing machine temperature guide

-As of December 2013, all washing machines in the UK had to have a 20°C option visible on the control panel to help save energy.
+Since 2013, all washing machines in the UK have been required to have a 20°C option visible on the control panel to help save energy.
 But what happens to cleaning power and running costs at this temperature?

 When we tested machines on the 20°C cotton program, we found that turning down the temperature from 40°C dramatically reduced running costs – by an average of 66%.

 And we found that cleaning power is only slightly worse than at 40°C, with just an olive-oil-based stain not washing out as well.

 Using 20°C instead of 40°C could reduce running costs by 66%

 Similar to the 20°C cotton programs we tested, it was the olive-oil-based stain that didn't wash out as well at this temperature when we ran tests.
 More general soiling was also lifted compared with washing at 20°C.

 While a 30°C program is good for delicate fabrics, a 40°C wash is ideal for more hardy fabrics.
 It’s suitable for cotton, linen or viscose, acrylics, acetate, wool mixtures and wool/polyester blends – in other words, most everyday items.
 This is possibly why it is the most common wash temperature used by Which? members.

 As most Which? members we asked frequently use the 40°C temperature setting, we base our testing on the 40°C cotton and synthetics wash programs.